ietf-wg-cellar/matroska-specification/matroska_iana.md

 The Tags Target Types are to be allocated according to the "Specification Required" policy [@!RFC8126].

-(#tags-target-registry-table) shows the initial contents of the "Tags Target Types" registry.
+(#tags-target-type-registry-table) shows the initial contents of the "Tags Target Types" registry.
 The Change Controller for the initial entries is the IETF.

 Tags Target Type | Description            | Reference